Food Rocks

 Food Rocks was an attraction at Epcot's The Land pavilion presented by Nestlé in the Walt Disney World Resort.
-The attraction, a musical stage show, with audio-animatronic figures, opened in 1994.
+The attraction, a musical stage show, with audio-animatronic figures, opened on March 26, 1994.
+The attraction closed on January 3, 2004 and replaced by Soarin'.

 Synopsis

-The show was themed as a benefit concert for good nutrition hosted by Fūd Wrapper, who was voiced by real-life rapper Tone Loc.
+The show was themed as a benefit concert for good nutrition hosted by Fūd Wrapper, who was voiced by real-life rapper Tone Lōc.
 However, the show was continually interrupted by the Excess, a junk food heavy metal band that detests nutrition.
 In the end, The Excess lost their power as Wrapper exclaimed, "No power?
 You guys have been unplugged!
 There's plenty of foods out there that are good to eat, but remember, always eat in moderation."

 The Audio-Animatronic characters were food items with human features.
 The music was based on popular songs by well-known performers, with lyrics adapted to the topic of nutrition.
-For example, "The Peach Boys", singing "Good Nutrition", was based on The Beach Boys' song "Good Vibrations".
-Five of these acts used the voices of the parodied musicians themselves: Tone Loc, Neil Sedaka, Little Richard, The Pointer Sisters, and Chubby Checker.
-The only character who wasn't an animatronic was "Chubby Cheddar" who appeared as a silhouetted projection on the center stage wall.
-The lead singer for "The Refrigerator Police" (parody of The Police) was a repurposed version of the Mr. Dairy Goods animatronic from Kitchen Kabaret.
+For example, the song "Good Nutrition" by "the Peach Boys" was based on the song "Good Vibrations" by the Beach Boys.
+Five of these acts used the voices of the parodied musicians themselves: Tone Lōc, Neil Sedaka, Little Richard, the Pointer Sisters, and Chubby Checker.
+The only character who was not an animatronic was "Chubby Cheddar", who appeared as a silhouetted projection on the center stage wall.
+The lead singer for "the Refrigerator Police" (a parody of the Police) was a repurposed version of the Mr. Dairy Goods animatronic from Kitchen Kabaret.
 Many of the characters returned for the finale.

-Tina Turner was offered a role as "Tina Tuna" who would sing a song called "What's Meat Got to Go With It?", but she declined the offer.
+Tina Turner was offered a role as "Tina Tuna", a tuna that would sing a song called "What's Meat Got to Go with It" (a parody of "What's Love Got to Do with It"), but Turner declined the offer.

 History

 Food Rocks debuted inside The Land pavilion at Epcot Center on March 26, 1994.
-It replaced the former audio-animatronic show, "Kitchen Kabaret".
-Food Rocks closed on January 3, 2004 in order to make room for Soarin'.
+It replaced the former audio-animatronic show Kitchen Kabaret.